Ilaga: Murder of Tullio Favali

 Tullio Favali was a member of the Pontifical Institute for Foreign Missions (PIME), an all-male international group of priests who are dedicated to evangelization in underdeveloped and non-Christian nations.
 Favali was assigned to do missions work in the Philippines, particularly in provinces in Mindanao.
 He arrived in the Philippines in 1983, and was ordained as the parish priest of La Esperanza in Tulunan, North Cotabato.

 On April 11, 1985, Favali was called by townspeople for help after the Manero brothers shot the town's tailor.
 When the Manero brothers saw him arrive and enter a house, Norberto Jr. dragged his motorcycle and set it on fire.
-When Favali hurried out after seeing the fire, Edilberto threatened the priest before shooting the him pointblank in the head, he then trampled on the fallen priest's body and fired again.
+When Favali hurried out after seeing the fire, Edilberto threatened the priest before shooting him pointblank in the head, he then trampled on the fallen priest's body and fired again.
 This caused the priest's skull to crack open, and Norberto Jr. picked the brains and displayed them to the horrified witnesses.
 The brothers, along with a few other gang members, stood by laughing and heckling.

 The Manero brothers and five others were found guilty of murder, and sentenced to life imprisonment.
 The court also found Norberto Jr. guilty of arson.

 Noeberto Manero, Jr., however, would later be pardoned.

+1996 attack and burning of Bual

+On December 16, 1996, the Ilaga group attacked and burned a mosque and around 200 Muslim homes in Bual, Isulan, Sultan Kudarat.
+A barangay that is composed of a majority Maguindanaon Muslims origin population (60%), with significant minorities of Christian Ilonggo and Ilocano (38%), and also Lumad (2%).
+There were no reported casualties, but thousands of villagers were displaced.
+The attackers doused Muslim homes with gasoline and set them on fire.
+This incident is the second in the past month.
+In late November, the group also burned down around 90 homes in another Muslim area.

+The arson and attack were closely related to the death of a Christian farmer the day before the attack.
+The farmer was killed by Muslim residents in retaliation for the deaths of two Muslim children, after their house was shot at by people suspected of being from a radical Christian group.
+The Moro Islamic Liberation Front (MILF) fighter group threatened to retaliate against the arson through its spokesman Mohagher Iqbal.

 Post-2008 resurgence

 Increased tensions in the Philippines since 2008 have since seen the re-emergence of the armed vigilante group calling themselves the Bag-ong Ilaga (Visayan: New Ilaga).
 Since 2008, violence flared up with the Moro Islamic Liberation Front and the Armed Forces of the Philippines after the Supreme Court of the Philippines overruled the proposed treaty for an Autonomous Region in Muslim Mindanao.

 In November 2008, the Ilaga killed five unarmed Muslim civilians in an ambush in Lanao del Norte.

-In 2012, two members of the group committed robbery and also murdered two civilians.
-They were then arrested.
+In 2012, two members of the group committed robbery and also murdered two civilians in Leyte, they were then arrested.

+In 2016, a splinter group of the Ilaga emerged, the Red God's Defenders.